 Gentamycin or Gentamicin sulphate is a strong antibiotic that is given intravenously (IV) to help treat bacterial infections.
-However, if the dose or level of medication in the body is not properly monitored, it could lead to damage to the inner ears, loss of hearing or deafness.
+However, if the dose or level of medication in the body is not properly monitored, it could lead to damage to the inner ears, loss of hearing, or deafness.
 In some studies, the risk of hearing loss in patients who received Gentamycin was as high as 25 percent.
-If hearing loss was due to the antibiotic Gentamycin, it is referred to as Gentamycin induced ototoxicity.
+If the hearing loss was due to the antibiotic Gentamycin, it is referred to as Gentamycin induced ototoxicity.

 The antibiotic Gentamicin itself is not dangerous.
 The medication becomes toxic when it binds to iron in the blood and produces destructive chemical agents known as free radicals.
 Those free radicals can attack the tiny hair cells in the inner ear causing them to be unable to transmit sound impulses to the auditory nerve and brain.

 If your child was prescribed Gentamycin you would want to make sure the doctors and nurses are performing "peak and trough" level blood tests.
 Those tests will show if your baby is getting too much medication.
-Many parents are under the impression that their child's hearing loss was due to an infection, sepsis, prematurity, Group B strep, meningitis, a high bilirubin or kernicterus when in fact, the deafness was caused by the Gentamycin.
+Many parents are under the impression that their child's hearing loss was due to an infection, sepsis, prematurity, Group B strep, meningitis, a high bilirubin or kernicterus when, in fact, the deafness was caused by the Gentamycin.

-Some adults who received Gentamicin develop symptoms that they attribute to just getting older when in fact; the problems they are having are due to Gentamycin toxicity.
+Some adults who received Gentamicin develop symptoms that they attribute to just getting older when in fact, the problems they are having are due to Gentamycin toxicity.
 Hearing loss, vertigo or dizziness, tinnitus or ringing in the ears can be caused by previous Gentamicin administration.
 Some older adults even develop difficulty with walking or balance and appear as if they are intoxicated.
 This unsteady gait is caused by damage to the vestibular system in the ear that is responsible for balance.
-Adults who developed this Gentamycin induced balance difficulty have labelled themselves as "wobblers" and have formed support groups to help other individuals who have been harmed by Gentamycin.
+Adults who developed this Gentamycin induced balance difficulty have labeled themselves as "wobblers" and have formed support groups to help other individuals who have been harmed by Gentamycin.